Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 This dish isn’t about technique; it’s about tempo.

 You can’t rush sugo di braciole.
-The onions need to sigh, the tomatoes need to darken, the oil needs to weave everything together.
+The onions must sigh, the tomatoes must darken, the oil must weave its quiet thread through it all.

-You cook it the way you’d tell a long story — slowly, honestly, with room to breathe.
+You cook it the way you tell a long story — slowly, honestly, with room to breathe.

-In Bari, people say the best way to know if your sauce is ready is by the sound.
+In Foggia, they say the best way to know when the sauce is ready is by the sound.

 At first, it simmers loudly, impatiently.